maxxiimo/useful-links/font-combinations.md

 ## Font Combinations

+Here are some good places to go for inspiration on pairing fonts, articles on how to pair fonts, and some sources for examples of paired fonts.
+All lists are in alphabetical order.

 ### Inspiration

-Here are some good places to go for inspiration on pairing fonts.
-This list is in alphabetical order.

 [Font Pair][]